 Do you want to Fast-Track your Aiki skills?

 Reach peak performance levels with this massive collection of wisdom.
-Ideal for beginners, students and instructors.
+Ideal for beginners, students and even instructors.
 You'll also learn how to prevent and avoid Aikido training injuries with the...